pybricks/pybricks.github.io/_posts/2024-11-06-saving-lego-mindstorms.md

 environment are free and open source.
 We are working on this around the clock.

-We'll also have _optional_ add-on features like block-based coding which help us fund our mission.
+We'll also have _optional_ add-on features like block-based coding, which help us fund our mission.
 Naturally, prior supporters will automatically get access when we enable this for EV3!
 Thanks again for your [support](#become-a-mindstorms-legend).